 }

-// Step 4: Summarise across all samples
+// Step 4: Summarize across all samples.

-func aggregateMetrics(using results: EvaluationResults<String, BookTags>) -> [AggregateMetric] {
+func aggregateMetrics(using results: EvaluationResults<BookTags>) -> [AggregateMetric] {

-AggregateMetric(name: "TagCountPassRate", value: results.averageScore(forMetric: "TagCount")),
+AggregateMetric(name: "TagCountPassRate", value: passRate)

 ]